-Application Process
+Grant Process

-- 1) The AIM Grants Administrator will acknowledge receipt of applications, check that the project is eligible and may contact you to request additional supporting documents if they are missing from your submission. - 2) A committee of 4-6 AIM Trustees and independent experts will consider applications approximately 4 weeks later. - 3) In the case of two applications assessed to be of similar strength, priority will be given to museums that have not previously had a grant from the AIM Pilgrim Trust schemes. - 4) Applicants will be told the outcome of their application 4-6 weeks after the closing date of the grant round. - 5) Unsuccessful applicants will be given reasons for the bid failure and an indication as to whether they can resubmit the same bid for any subsequent round. - 6) Successful applicants will receive an email with a letter attached detailing the award offer and grant conditions. - 7) The applicant is responsible for completing the project as outlined in the application. - 8) If the applicant finds that there is the need to alter aspects of the project, then they are required to contact AIM to discuss and agree amendments. - 9) The applicant organisation will need to submit the claim form, supporting documents and evidence of expenditure to claim the final portion of the grant. - 10) The final payment will be up to 50% of the grant award and is based upon the overall expenditure on the project.
+- 1) The AIM Grants Administrator will acknowledge receipt of applications, check that the project is eligible and may contact you to request additional supporting documents if they are missing from your submission. - 2) A committee of 4-6 AIM Trustees and independent experts, including conservators and representatives from the small/medium museum sector, will consider and score applications approximately 4 weeks after the closing date. - 3) NEW Spring 2024 A second stage of virtual interviews will be held one week after the first panel meeting, for invited collections care and remedial conservation applicants, so they can talk to the panel about their project. - 4) In the case of two applications assessed to be of similar strength, priority will be given to museums that have not previously had a grant from the AIM Pilgrim Trust schemes. - 5) Applicants will be told the outcome of their application 4-6 weeks after the closing date of the grant round. - 6) Unsuccessful applicants will be given reasons for the bid failure and an indication as to whether they can resubmit the same bid for any subsequent round. - 7) Successful applicants will receive an email with a letter attached detailing the award offer and grant conditions. - 8) The applicant is responsible for completing the project as outlined in the application. - 9) If the applicant finds that there is the need to alter aspects of the project, then they are required to contact AIM to discuss and agree amendments. - 10) The applicant organisation will need to submit the claim form, supporting documents and evidence of expenditure to claim the final portion of the grant within 12 months of the award being made. - 11) The final payment will be up to 50% of the grant award and is based upon the overall expenditure on the project.

-Grant Scoring Criteria

-Applications will be scored against the following criteria:
+Grant Scoring Criteria - Applications will be scored against the following criteria: